southalc/podman/README.md

 parameter the resources will be owned by the defined user to support rootless containers.
 Using rootless containers this way also enables 'loginctl enable-linger' on the user so rootless containers can start automatically when the system boots.
-The following example is a hiera-based role that leverages the [types](https://forge.puppet.com/modules/southalc/types) module to manage some dependent resources and this module to deploy a rootless Jenkins container (the environment uses hiera lookup for class assignments).
+The following example is a hiera-based role that leverages the [types](https://forge.puppet.com/modules/southalc/types) module to manage some dependent resources and this module to deploy a rootless Jenkins container (the environment here is using hiera lookup for class assignments).
 The example will perform the following configuration:
 * Create the `jenkins` user, group, and home directory using the [types](https://forge.puppet.com/modules/southalc/types) module
 * Manage the `/etc/subuid` and `/etc/subgid` files, creating entries for the `jenkins` user